Tips to Prepare the Whole Family (Toddlers Too) for a New Baby

 We quickly realized that she went from not wanting to go to preschool, to loving it!
 We noticed that she enjoyed the structure and routine from school.
 It also gave me a chance to have alone time with the baby, and to rest when the baby napped.
 This allowed me to be a more present mom when our daughter came home.
 Some kids may showcase resistance to routines, and it’s helpful to acknowledge that there is something they are trying to communicate in their resistance.
 Identifying the underlying meaning of behaviors can help you connect with your child’s experience and support them through the feelings they are having with this big transition.

 Preparing yourself and your family for a new baby might not be easy, but very little in parenting is!
 What it doesn’t have to be, is overwhelming.
 Dr. Cassidy and I have your back!
-To gain clarity and direction for preparing for your ideal postpartum join us in our free LIVE Masterclass “4 Steps to a Restful and Supported Postpartum.”
+To gain clarity and direction for preparing for your ideal postpartum, enroll in Prepared Postpartum: Your Step-by-Step to a Restful, Loving and Supported Postpartum for the Whole Family

 Do you want relevant blog posts sent directly to your inbox?